AngelFP/VisualPIC/README.md

 ##### 1.1.
 Detecting the simulation code and calling the right method.

 In VisualPIC, the user has to indicate the location of the data folder (e.g. MS folder in the case of OSIRIS).
-Then when he clicks on "Load Data", VisualPIC detects which simulation code is the data from and calls the corresponding method to effectively load the data.
+Then, when he clicks on "Load Data", VisualPIC detects which simulation code is the data from and calls the corresponding method to effectively load the data.
 At the moment, this is done based on the name of the simulation data folder because at least for Osiris and PIConGPU this is always called "MS" or "simOutput" respectively.

 This is done in the "CreateCodeDictionaries" method.
 You have to add an entry to the self._codeName dictionary in the following way: